 Reviews impact your search ranking in several ways.
 The first is in regards to the number of reviews you have.
 If you have more positive reviews than other competing businesses, you will most likely rank higher as you have proven your local popularity and experience.
 This makes you relevant to the search engine and places you higher on the list.
 It serves to increase your traffic as well, which will then impact your ranking in Google.
 Put simply, you want more positive reviews than your competition if you want to be the most successful and visible.

 Reviews also help customers find you when they search for keywords that are related to your business.
-For example, if you run a bookstore and customers are searching google for books near them, certain keywords will trigger the maps and show nearby businesses.
+For example, if you run a bookstore and customers are searching google for books near them, certain keywords will trigger the Google maps local 3-pack and show nearby businesses.
 This, in turn, will show your business (which is hopefully at the top of the list) and the Google reviews that accompany your listing on Google.
 Relevant review and website keywords will boost your ranking by bringing more customers in who can create more positive reviews of your business.

 Popularity and relevance are the two main components of reaping the rewards that Google reviews have to offer, but how do we leverage these reviews to our advantage and make sure that they are part of our online marketing strategy?